anikam21/Green-Button-Initiative/README.md

-# Green Button Initiative - Weather-Based Energy Optimization
+# Green Button Initiative - Weather-Based Utility Optimization
 # Overview
-The Green Button Initiative is an industry-led effort launched in response to a 2012 White House call-to-action.
-It enables electricity, natural gas, and water customers to easily and securely access their energy usage data in both consumer-friendly and computer-readable formats.
-This initiative empowers consumers to make informed decisions about their energy consumption, promoting efficiency and cost savings.
+The Green Button Initiative is a standardized effort that allows consumers to securely access their energy and water usage data from utility providers.
+This initiative was launched to promote data-driven energy efficiency and help individuals and businesses make informed decisions about their electricity and water consumption.

+This project was developed as part of my capstone project, where my group and I integrated machine learning models to predict electricity usage, electricity costs, and water consumption based on historical trends and real-time weather data.
+By analyzing past utility usage alongside temperature and precipitation forecasts, this system provides valuable insights that can help users optimize their energy consumption, reduce costs, and improve efficiency.

+The goal of this project is to bridge the gap between energy data and predictive analytics, making it easier for consumers to make data-driven decisions about their utility usage.
+This system is designed to work with Green Button data in both XML and CSV formats, ensuring compatibility with different utility data sources.

 # Project Summary
 This project integrates Green Button energy usage data with real-time weather forecasting to provide actionable insights for optimizing energy consumption.
 By analyzing historical energy usage patterns and combining them with weather predictions, the system can: